 Definition

-A serial console is a text interface to a device's operating system that runs over a serial port rather than a screen and keyboard.
-It carries the lowest-level output a board produces, including bootloader and kernel messages, login prompts, and recovery shells, which makes it the tool of choice for headless equipment that has no display of its own.
+Serial console is the name for a text interface to a device's operating system that runs over a serial port rather than a screen and keyboard.
+It carries the lowest-level output a board produces — bootloader and kernel messages, login prompts, and recovery shells — which makes it the tool of choice for headless equipment that has no display of its own.
+On an ASIC miner, it is the closest thing the machine has to letting you watch it think.

 How it works